Blended annuities – just right for your retirement income needs?

 Consider an alternative approach

-The first pot should aim to generate enough income to meet your essential expenses for life– your bread and butter.
+The first portion should aim to generate enough income to meet your essential expenses for life– your bread and butter.
 The best way to do this is with a life annuity, which provides a stable monthly income that will never decrease, for as long as you live.

-The second pot should provide flexibility for discretionary spending or enable you to leave money to loved ones when you pass away – some sugar and cream.
+The second portion should provide flexibility for discretionary spending or enable you to leave money to loved ones when you pass away – some sugar and cream.
 This flexibility is provided by a living annuity.
 You can take on greater risk with this pot to maximise growth as you can afford to cut back on discretionary spending when markets fall.

 What are blended annuities?